Lykkedk/cdsp-samplerate-control/README.md

             └── seashell_alsa
 ```
 The camilladsp.tar.gz decrompress itself into and creates the /home/tc/camilladsp directory the first time the seashell_alsa.tcz is executed\
-The asound.conf.tar.gz decompress to /etc/asound.conf, keeping a backup of the original at the camilladsp dir so to preserve a user modified\
+The asound.conf.tar.gz decompress to /etc/asound.conf, keeping a backup of the original at the camilladsp dir. so to preserve a user modified\
 asound.conf file.
 ### BUT please be aware that if you allready have a camilladsp directory it will be owerwritten.